str1ngth3ory/Bayes-Nets-Assignment/README.md

-## CS 6601 Assignment 3: Probabilistic Modeling and Bayes Nets
+## CS 6601 Assignment 3: Bayes Nets

 In this assignment, you will work with probabilistic models known as Bayesian networks to efficiently calculate the answer to probability questions concerning discrete random variables.